PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `1 passed, 1 xfailed` and `456 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
 Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest checkpoint implements the very-late SiNet recovery-tail owner.
+It passes the exact `SINetTerminalLayoutRecoveryContext` to terminal-layout recovery and then invokes that context's unchanged pre-add/resize callback.
+Both complete results are returned unchanged and in source order, preserving their object identities and the frozen context's callback identity.

+The lowerer replaces only the two observation-only child locals with one outer result.
+Recorded terminal indexed-shape convergence and very-late residual affine/PRELU cleanup remain the immediate phase boundaries.
+Both lowerer wrappers, all independent recovery routes, nested owners, graph mutations, public behavior, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+Runtime identity coverage, 458 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The
+phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 54 to 53.